Skip to main content

 • Genetic Services ∞ Your participation in genetic testing, counseling, or education is also protected information.

 This comprehensive definition ensures that a wide array of personal and familial health data is shielded from being used for underwriting purposes.
 Underwriting, in this context, refers to the process of determining eligibility for coverage, setting premium levels, and making other key decisions about your health plan.
-GINA makes it unlawful for a wellness plan to offer a financial incentive, such as a discount on premiums, in exchange for you providing your or other genetic data.
+GINA makes it unlawful for a wellness plan to offer a financial incentive, such as a discount on premiums, in exchange for you providing your family medical history or other genetic data.

 The Genetic Information Nondiscrimination Act was designed to remove the fear of economic discrimination, allowing individuals to pursue the health benefits of genetic knowledge.